Shinjuku Station

 The new bus terminal has several exterior entrances including this one on Koshu-Kaido Street, which also grants access to the NEWoMan mall

-One of the entrances to the new Basuta Shinjuku bus terminal on the south side of Shinjuku Station
+One of the entrances to the new Busta Shinjuku bus terminal on the south side of Shinjuku Station

-One of the entrances to the new Basuta Shinjuku bus terminal on the south side of Shinjuku Station
+One of the entrances to the new Busta Shinjuku bus terminal on the south side of Shinjuku Station

 The third floor consists of a large taxi bay and bus parking area, as well as a tourist information office and outdoor deck.
 The fourth floor houses the ticket vending machines and ticket counters, and facilities such as coin lockers, nursing rooms, ATMs, an information counter and a lounge.
 The bus stops themselves are arranged around the open-air fourth-floor bus bay, which can be viewed from decks in the adjacent shopping mall.

-Passengers queue for tickets on the fourth floor of Basuta Shinjuku
+Passengers queue for tickets on the fourth floor of Busta Shinjuku

-Passengers queue for tickets on the fourth floor of Basuta Shinjuku
+Passengers queue for tickets on the fourth floor of Busta Shinjuku

 Popular Hotels near Shinjuku Station